digitalocean/pydo/docs/gateway-sdk-experience.md

 **Audience:** internal alignment on the developer experience of the Action Gateway surface in `pydo`.
 **Status:** proposal / preview.
 Feedback welcome — nothing here is final.

 The Action Gateway gives models access to a large catalog of third-party tools plus a sandboxed Python runtime.
-Usage is **session-first**: create a session on the DigitalOcean API, then call tools over REST on `actions.do-ai.run` with that session.
+Usage is **session-first**: create a session on the DigitalOcean API, then call tools through the returned MCP URL.

 ---